DavidWatibini/awwards/README.md

 ## TDD

--To test the app, run this commands in the terminal;
+-To test the app, run this commands in the terminal.

 `$ python3.6 manage.py test.py awward`